Ordinary Time: November Ordinary Time: November 6th

 "Hiding death and its signs" is widespread in contemporary society and prone to the difficulties arising from doctrinal and pastoral error.

-An indulgence, applicable only to the Souls in Purgatory, is granted to the faithful, who devoutly visit a cemetery and pray, even if only mentally, for the departed.
-The indulgence is plenary each day from the first to the eighth of November; on other days of the year it is partial.
+Visiting a Cemetery: An indulgence, applicable only to the Souls in Purgatory, is granted to the faithful, who devoutly visit a cemetery and pray, even if only mentally, for the departed.
+The indulgence is plenary each day from November 1-8; on other days of the year it is only a partial indulgence.

 The condition of praying for the intention of the Holy Father is fully satisfied by reciting one Our Father and one Hail Mary.
 A plenary indulgence can be acquired only once in the course of the day.